signet-framework/case-study/pages/case-study/design_decisions/provider_verification.md

 ## Trust, but Verify

-Consider a situation where the published consumer contract and provider specification are compatible, but the provider did not implement all the requirements defined in the specification.
+Consider a situation where the published consumer contract and provider specification are compatible, but the provider did not implement all the requirements defined in their specification.
+In such cases, Deploy Guard should issue a warning, signaling that the provider's implementation might not be entirely compatible with the consumer.
-In this scenario, Deploy Guard should mark the provider and consumer as incompatible, but how does Deploy Guard know whether or not the provider has accurately implemented their specification?
+However, how can Deploy Guard accurately assess whether the provider has faithfully implemented their specification?
-\[**NTD**: Deploy guard should mark them as incompatible even though they are compatible according to prior sentence?\] The answer is a process that we refer to as *provider verification*.
+The solution to this problem is a process that we refer to as *provider verification*.
 **Provider verification** occurs when the provider tests their implementation against the published provider specification.
 The results of this verification are then integrated into Deploy Guard, adding an extra layer of confidence in the compatibility between consumer and provider.

-## How much should we do?

-\[**NTD**: What is this paragraph about? maybe distinguish more between verification and testing, sorta confusing\] Provider verification involves (i) testing the provider and then (ii) publishing the results of those tests to the Signet broker.
+## Two Step Process

+There are two steps to provider verification:

+  1. Testing the provider
+  2. Publishing the test results to the Signet broker.

+Upon analyzing this process, we realized that publishing the test results does not require knowledge of how the results were obtained.
+This observation led us to explore the possibility of decoupling the second step from the first.
-One approach [ntd: either transition before this or "approach to ___"] is to push the responsibility of the provider test onto the developer, which gives them the freedom to use their preferred tools.
+Essentially, we would shift the responsibility of testing the provider to the developer, granting them the freedom to employ their preferred testing tools.
-They can then use the Signet CLI to publish the test results.
-Although this choice offers the developer more flexibility, it also increases the difficulty of contract testing.
+Once the testing is complete, they can publish the results using the Signet CLI.
+While involving developers in the provider verification process was initially attractive, it also introduces more complexity to contract testing.
-The developer would have to ensure that their tests accurately cover the requirements of the latest specification.
+The developer would need to take on the burden of ensuring that their tests accurately cover all the requirements of the latest specification.
-Therefore, we decided to implement provider tests as a feature of Signet.
+Therefore, we ultimately decided that Signet should handle both steps of the verification process.

 ## Approaches to Verification